demanuel/NewsUP/README.md

 It will upload a file or folder to the usenet.
 If it is a folder it will create a 7zip archive (it can consist of multiple 10MiB file (passworded or not - please check the options)).
 The compressed format will be 7z (although it won't really compress.
 The level of compression is 0).
-It can also create parity files.
+It can also create parity files and perform header checking (sometimes a segment upload will return success, but in reality the upload fail.
+This feature tries to prevent that).
 A NZB file will be generated for later retrieving.

 ## What doesn't do